cserby/nestjs-showcase/README.md

-# Tech Challenge response for Spirii
+# Tech Challenge using Nest.JS

-This repo contains the response for the tech challenge posed by Spirii.
+This repo contains the response for the tech challenge using Nest.JS.

 ## Input